openplotter/docs/getting_started/downloading.rst

 OpenPlotter Expert
 ******************

 Pi-gen is the tool used to create the official *Raspberry Pi OS* images.
 We use a fork of pi-gen to create OpenPlotter images.
-Use the *openplotter32* and *openplotter64* branchs of our repository to create your own OpenPlotter flavor.
+Use the *openplotter32* and *openplotter64* branches of our repository to create your own OpenPlotter flavor.
 You need good knowledge of Linux to create your own OpenPlotter distributions.
 Follow instructions in `README file <https://github.com/openplotter/pi-gen/>`_.